Skip to content

 You wake up fresh each session.
 These files are your continuity:

-• Daily notes: memory/YYYY-MM-DD.md — raw logs of what happened
+• Daily notes: memory/YYYY-MM-DD.md — shared logs (work/technical only, NO private peer details)

 • Long-term: MEMORY.md — curated memories (only load in main session, not group chats)